Mobile country code (MCC)

 Sender ID- Alphanumeric Sender ID - Not supported.

-Yes, via long code or SMSGlobal's shared numbers.
+Yes, via short code or SMSGlobal's shared short code numbers.

 No messages should be sent to customers unless the customer has consented to receive them prior.